yayudev/obsidian-backup/__zettelkasten__/202206292213 Meaningful Names.md

 Variables should not perform actions so a noun should be enough to describe it.
 - Bad:  `fetchData = 1`
 - Good: `dataFetched = 2`
 Methods always perform something so they should use verbs.
 - Bad: `something(), parser(), data()`
 - Good: `doSomething(), parseInfo(), fetchData()`

 #### One word per concept
-Use the same word when refering to the same concept or action.
+Use the same word when referring to the same concept or action.
 - Bad: `fetchAppointments, getUsers, pullClients`
 - Good: `fetchAppointments, fetchUsers, fetchClients`